When most people think of distracted driving, they think of people using

 In 2015, 3,477 people were killed in distracted driving accidents.
 The

-number might actually be much higher, as most drivers won't report
+number might actually be much higher, as most drivers will not report

 that a distraction caused the accident.
 In some studies, it has been estimated